Xannadoo/carbon-cost-kaggle/journal.md

     - Ran pips.job for **knee** data (`job.123744.out`).
 Error `ValueError: 7 is not in range`
     - Ran pips.job for **pcam-small** (`job.123749.out`).
 Typo in job file.
 Rerunning (`job.123806.out`).
 Error `ValueError: No objects to concatenate`
  - **For Kaggle project**:
-    - Re-ran pretraining with correct number of epochs (4 folds, 15 epochs each).
+    - Re-ran pretraining with correct number of epochs (5 folds, 15 epochs each).
 Gave limit of 3 days, but requested more from HPC.
-    - Need to get these results. (`job.123687.out`)
+    - CarbonTracker results did not print, as it was put in the wrong place. (`job.123687.out`).
+But runs on desktop desktop 18.
+3 day limit was enough time to complete.
     - Training ran successfully, just ran out of time. (`job.122954.out`)
     - Ran training with actual training commented out to see number of epochs (`job.123717.out`)
     - Added CarbonTracker to training script.
 Need to re-run with correct epochs, more time, and comments removed.